variousauthors/monstermash-jam-2014/NEXTSTEPS.md

     what macro name to use.
     [x] however, VHS should not record these keypresses: it should only record controller input

+[x] add asserts for testing against position data
-[ ] toggle assert mode, in which position data is tested against [x] The recordings all live in a track_list.lua file, and are a table
+[x] The recordings all live in a track_list.lua file, and are a table
     of recordings indexed by that number
 [ ] +/- should change the rate at which game.update gets called, slowing or